AztecProtocol/aztec-packages/.github/spot-runner-action/README.md

 ## How it all works under the hood

 ### General instance launch flow
-- Your GitHub personal token is used to obtain a Runner Registration token
+Your GitHub personal token is used to obtain a Runner Registration token.
-- If no explicit runner version has been provided, it will retrieve the latest version number
+If no explicit runner version has been provided, it retrieves the latest version number.
-- It then uses all the provided info to compile an EC2 user-data script which does the following:
+It then uses all the provided information to compile an EC2 user-data script that does the following:
-  - Set a max TTL on the EC2 instance on startup
+- Sets a max TTL on the EC2 instance at startup.
-  - Create a shutdown script which is executed when jobs end
+- Creates a shutdown script that is executed when jobs end.
-  - Downloads GitHub Action Runner bundle
+- Downloads the GitHub Action Runner bundle.
-  - Unpack Action Runner bundle
+- Unpacks the Action Runner bundle.
-  - Configure Runner agent as an **ephemeral** agent
+- Configures the Runner agent as an ephemeral agent.
-- EC2 instance is launched with the user-data script from previous step
+- Launches the EC2 instance with the user-data script from the previous step.
-- Once EC2 boot has completed, user-data script is executed
+- Once EC2 boot has completed, the user-data script is executed.
-- Runner binary registers itself with GitHub API using the current job ID
+- The Runner binary registers itself with the GitHub API using the current job ID.
-- Once the Runner is registered, control is transferred to the next job (this is your build job)
+- Once the Runner is registered, control is transferred to the next job (your build job).
-- Upon a job completion (failure/success), Shutdown script is triggered to kill the instance with a 1 minute delay
+- Upon job completion (failure/success), the shutdown script is triggered to kill the instance with a 1-minute delay.
 ### Spot instance provisioning
-- Script looks up On-Demand price for the supplied instance type
+The script looks up the On-Demand price for the supplied instance type.
-- It will then look up EC2 Spot instance prices using AWS API
+It will then look up EC2 Spot instance prices using the AWS API.
-- Depending on the mode
+Depending on the mode:
-  - SpotOnly: It will try to launch a spot instance with On-Demand price as the max price cut-off
+- SpotOnly: It will try to launch a spot instance with the On-Demand price as the max price cut-off.
 - BestEffort: It will try to launch a spot instance but falls back to On-Demand if prices are too high!

 ## Other EC2 Considerations
 - Each instance is named as "{repo}-{jobID}"
 - Default EC2 TTL is 60 minutes
 - Other EC2 tags are `github_job_id` and `github_ref`
-- Spot instances might be taken away by AWS without any prior notice
+- Spot instances may be taken away by AWS without any prior notice.